You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 Achieving Business traction can there only happen when you’ve landed on a large enough segment of the market, that your product has found product market fit and that you’ve created a valid business model that can drive sustainable growth.

 But gaining just business traction is not enough.
-What’s required is to make it predictable.
+What’s required is to make it remarkable.
 Let’s define that as well:

-My definition of gaining predictable traction is: The art of turning initial success into a reliably accelerating motion of SaaS sales – not only in good times but also in bad times.
+My definition of gaining remarkable traction is: The art of turning initial success into a reliably accelerating motion of SaaS sales – not only in good times but also in bad times.

 It’s anchored around a simple yet powerful word: Remarkable.
 SaaS companies that embrace this experience The Remarkable Effect: